Galdronis/Project-1/README.md

 ## Project Description

-For my 5th Challenge its time to make a Day Scheduler!
+For our First Project together we wanted to make a Travel Guide to Columbus where live API's feed their data into our widgets and placements.
+Columbus is a great city and we want to show it off!
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---